aavtutov/spring_boot_taxi/README.md

 	./mvnw spring-boot:run -Dspring-boot.run.profiles=local
 	```

-> **Note on Mapbox:** To ensure the map displays correctly during local development, make sure to provide a valid `MAPBOX_ACCESS_TOKEN` in your `src/main/resources/application-local.properties` or set it as an environment variable in your IDE.
+> **Note on Mapbox:** To ensure the map displays correctly, make sure to provide a valid `MAPBOX_ACCESS_TOKEN` in your `src/main/resources/application-local.properties` or set it as an environment variable in your IDE.

 ## 📂 Project Structure